 - a.
 The applicant for PUD site plan approval shall file with the Planning Manager all drawings and other materials required for site plans in Section 5.29.8; all drawings and other materials required in this chapter for PUD zoning district approval; and the additional information listed below.
 A PUD site plan application shall not be considered technically complete and filed until all drawings and other required materials have been submitted and may be rejected if the materials submitted are inadequate to make the foregoing determinations. - b.
 The applicant for a PUD site plan approval shall file a Development Agreement as described in Section 5.28.6. - c.
 If a PUD site plan application is required to be submitted after PUD zoning district approval, the applicant shall comply with the requirements for community participation in Section 5.28.4 as part of the PUD site plan application. - d.
 If requested by the Planning Commission or City Council, additional graphics, models, three-dimensional or electronic, or written materials shall be submitted to assist the City in visualizing and understanding the proposal.
 Additional detailed information including but not limited to plans, elevations, building and site sections, or existing and proposed building materials, if submitted, shall become a part of the PUD site plan. - e.
 The Planning Manager will distribute these materials to the appropriate City departments and other reviewing agencies for review and comment regarding compliance with the PUD zoning district Supplemental Regulations and conceptual PUD plan, and compliance with all applicable local, state, or federal laws, ordinances, standards and regulations and to determine the need for a Development Agreement as provided in this chapter.
 The Planning Manager will notify the applicant of any questions raised by the City departments and other reviewing agencies and negotiate a Development Agreement with the applicant if it is determined that such an agreement is needed.
 The Planning Manager shall submit a report and recommendation to the Planning Commission based on this review.

 f.
-The Planning Commission -after holding a public hearing on the PUD site plan with notification as required by Section 5.28.2 and 5.28.3, shall transmit its recommendation based on the standards below, together with any recommended conditions of approval and all related reports and minutes to City Council.
+The Planning Commission shall transmit its recommendation based on the standards below, together with any recommended conditions of approval and all related reports and minutes to City Council.

 2. Standards for PUD Site Plan Approval